die-hardfan/RISCV_Reference_SoC_Tapeout_Program/Tool_setup/Installation_guide.md

 6. Initially, it takes some time for the OS to be installed from the ISO image into the VM.
 After that, VM can be used like a normal computer.
 7. For window sizes, go to View --> Virtual Screen 1 ---> scale it up to the necessary size.
 (Doing this is necessary, else you'll be squinting your eyes trying to read the words on the VM's screen)

+When you create a VM in VirtualBox, it asks for a virtual disk.
+You can:

+- Create a new .vdi (empty or dynamically expanding)
+- Use an existing .vdi (copied/shared)

+Inside the .vdi:

+- The OS installed in the VM lives here

+- The VM reads/writes files as if it were a normal hard drive

+> Why?
+> VirtualBox cannot access your physical disk directly for safety, so it uses .vdi as a virtual disk for the VM.
+> The VM sees it as a real hard drive, even though it’s just a file on your host machine.

 ### VM setup using .vdi file

+When an existing hard disk is used to start a VM, that's already half or more work done (the installation of the OS and work environment setup).
+Most hands-on workshops nowadays use this.

+The downside is, system requirements are fixed and cannot be changed since the .vdi file is just a copy.

 </details>

 ---